sarlindo/paas4u/README.md

 5. HaProxy            - Used to provide load balancing and proxy
 6. Mesos-Consul       - Used as a bridge between Mesos and Consul for dynamic tasks/service discovery

-Let me say, to me alot of these open sources projects still don't feel production ready and I ran into many issues that required some sort of workaround or I simply avoiding using some features.
+To me some of these open sources projects still don't feel production ready and I ran into many issues that required some sort of workaround or I simply avoiding using some features.
 I know some of these products are actually being used in Production, but I am sure they must have an army of really good devops folks and possibly many scripts to help fix and/or heal issues.

 I kept this small, so that is functions fine running a laptop with limited resources and primarily used for testing and learning.
 There is only a quorum of 1 for mesos masters and consul servers as well.